Novak Djokovic

 Novak Djokovic was born on May 22, 1987, in Belgrade, which was then the capital of Yugoslavia.
 His father, Srđan, is of Kosovo-Montenegrin Serbian descent, and his mother, Dijana, is Croatian.
 The future tennis star grew up in a large family with two younger brothers, Marko and Djordje.

-His father was passionate about skiing and tried to instill a love for sports in his sons.
-Novak enjoyed skiing with his father, but in 1991, when he held a racket for the first time, he found his true calling.
+His father was passionate about skiing and worked to instill that same love of sports in his sons.
+Novak loved skiing with his father, but in 1991, when he first picked up a tennis racket, he discovered his true calling.

 Four-year-old Novak Djokovic receives his very first tennis racket for birthday

 When he was six years old, Jelena Genčić, a Yugoslav tennis legend, noticed him at a sports camp.
-She admired the boy's abilities: "This is the greatest talent I've seen since Monica Seles [former world number one of Yugoslav origin - zoomboola.com]."
+She was blown away by the boy's abilities: "This is the greatest talent I've seen since Monica Seles [former world number one of Yugoslav origin - zoomboola.com]."

 The coach worked with Novak for the next six years.
 Djokovic's parents sacrificed a lot for his success.
-Dijana recalled that sometimes they didn't have money for bread, and the younger sons went hungry because every last dinar went to send the eldest to competitions.
+Dijana recalled that sometimes they couldn't afford bread, and the younger sons went hungry because every last dinar went toward sending their eldest to competitions.

 Novak Djokovic - at the age of 6 years and a half

-In 1999, Novak experienced the scariest period of his life.
-He will never forget the 76 nights he spent in a Belgrade bomb shelter.
+In 1999, Novak lived through the most terrifying period of his life.
+He'll never forget the 76 nights he spent huddled in a Belgrade bomb shelter.
 One of those nights was his birthday, which he had to celebrate underground.
-During this time, Genčić was looking for courts where her protégé could train safely during the day.
+During this time, Genčić scrambled to find courts where her protégé could train safely during the day.

 Novak Djokovic - 1st Interview, 7 years old